Shipwright/daveas.github.io/_posts/2013-12-20-The-Holy-Grail-aka-a-Technical-Co-Founder.markdown

 date: 2013-12-20
 category: archive
 tags:
-- startups
+- Startups
-- cofounders
+- Cofounders
-- willowlist
+- Willowlist
 excerpt: "I mentioned I got to meet with my first VC right?
 Here’s a little excerpt from our first conversation: Me - “My name is Dave, I have an idea for a web enabled company but I need money to start it..."
 ---